An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

-- Sanity Testing: Testing that is done to ensure that all major and vital functionalities of the application/system are working correctly.
+Sanity Testing: Testing that is done to ensure that all the major and vital functionalities of the application/system are working correctly.
 This is generally done after a smoke test.

-- Smoke testing: Testing that is done after each build is released to test to ensure build stability.
-It’s also called build verification testing.
+Smoke Testing: Testing that is done after each build is released to test to ensure build stability.
+It is also called as build verification testing.

-- Beta/Usability testing: Product is exposed to the actual customer in a production like an environment and they test the product.
-The user’s comfort is derived from this and feedback is taken.
-This is similar to User Acceptance testing.
+Beta/Usability Testing: Product is exposed to the actual customer in a production like an environment and they test the product.
+The user’s comfort is derived from this and the feedback is taken.
+This is similar to that of User Acceptance testing.

 Approach, Techniques, and Examples

-Different kind of scenarios can be thought of and authored in the form of “test cases”.
+Different kinds of scenarios can be thought of and authored in the form of “test cases”.
 As QA folks, we all know how the skeleton of a test case looks.